-FAMILY SHABBAT SERVICE (for 2nd-6th graders and their families)

-Monthly Saturdays, from 10:00 am to 11:00 am

-A vibrant Shabbat service on Saturday morning filled with singing and storytelling, including a special up-close look at the Torah as we read part of the weekly parasha.
+SHABBAT SHELANU (for kindergarten-7th graders and their families) Various Saturdays during the school year, from 9:30 am to 12:00 pm Replacing Sundays for those weekends, Shabbat Shelanu has two parts.
+Each grade cluster will learn about a Jewish value or ethic through drama, discussion, and other activities.
+Then they will participate in a vibrant Shabbat service filled with singing and storytelling, including a special up-close look at the Torah as we read part of the weekly parsha.
 Children take an active part in leading prayers and chanting Torah.
-Parents and children will learn and pray together, participate in discussion and act out a play.
-A light breakfast is available before the service.
-Following services, we welcome families to stay for Kiddush with the entire congregation.
+Following services, we welcome families to stay for kiddush with the entire congregation.